jaredrgray/fast-cars-crash/README.md

 ### Field Types

-Our program is agnostic to the data types representing the timestamp and asset identifier.
-The partition number, however, is expected always to be a natural number.
+Our program is agnostic to the data type representing the asset identifier.
+The partition number is expected always to be a natural number.
+A long integer shall comprise the timestamp field.

 ### Line Termination